mousepawmedia/devdocs/network/source/network/harbormaster_jenkins.rst

 If you're a staff member, and you are having trouble logging in with your LDAP credentials, contact IT to have your password reset.

-..
-IMPORTANT:: We do not issue LDAP credentials to non-staff under
+..  important:: We do not issue LDAP credentials to non-staff under
     any circumstances.

 .. _harbormasterjenkins_jenkins_buildtypes: